johanbove/johanbove.github.io/_posts/2015-09-29-Windows-Bluetooth-Mouse-Connection-Fixed.md

 ## Did it fix it?

 Apparently the issue has not been interily fixed yet.
-I do still experience occasion Mouse freezes.
+I do still experience occasional Mouse freezes.
 So I will continue investigating what I can do to fix this.
 This post gives you a potential solution, but might not work in your situation.

 ## Disclaimer